InvadingOctopus/comedot/Comedot for Godot Asset Library.md

 Asset Name: Comedot - Components Framework
 Description:

-A project template and framework for making 2D games by adding components to entities.
-May be combined with any other framework or architecture.
+Project template and framework for making 2D games by adding components to entities.

-Requires the latest Godot 4.4 build!
+Requires Godot 4.4-dev6!

-• A library of components for features needed in most games like: Different types of player movement, combat, collectibles, inventory, upgrades, turn-based gameplay etc.
+• Includes a library of components for common features needed in most games: Different types of player movement, combat, collectibles, inventory, upgrades, turn-based gameplay etc.
 • Standard UI controls like a stats HUD, buttons & lists for special skills, etc.
 • Scenes for Logo → Main Menu → Options, Input Remapping, Pause Overlay
 • Save/Load player preferences in config file with `Settings.any_name`